jhenals/task-tracker-cli/README.md

 # Task Tracker Application
-Task Tracker is a simple CLI application for managing tasks such as tracking what users need to do, what they're working on, and what they've completed. https://roadmap.sh/projects/task-tracker
+Task Tracker CLI is a simple command-line application to help you manage your tasks.
+You can add, update, delete, and track your tasks directly from the terminal.
+Tasks are stored in a JSON file. https://roadmap.sh/projects/task-tracker

 ## Features